michael2012z/BitBible/markdown/JPS/files/1Chr.md

 39. And Ner begot Kish; and Kish begot Saul; and Saul begot Jonathan, and Malchi-shua, and Abinadab, and Eshbaal.

-40. And the son of Jonathan was Merib-baal;Heb.
-Meri-baal. and Merib-baal begot Micah.
+40. And the son of Jonathan was Merib-baal;

-41. And the sons of Micah: Pithon, and Melech, and Taharea ,and Ahaz.See ch.
-8.35
+41. And the sons of Micah: Pithon, and Melech, and Taharea ,and Ahaz.

 42. And Ahaz begot Jarah; and Jarah begot Alemeth, and Azmaveth, and Zimri; and Zimri begot Moza.